lanl/singularity-eos/doc/sphinx/src/using-closures.rst

     - (\epsilon^*_j - \epsilon_j)
         \left(\frac{\partial T_j}{\partial \epsilon_j}\right)_{f_j}

-This leads to a total number of :math:`2N` equations and unknowns, resulting in a fairly large matrix to invert when many materials are present in a cell.
+Here there are a total number of :math:`2N` equations and unknowns, which results in a fairly large matrix to invert when many materials are present in a cell.
+Further, the density-energy derivatives may require inversion of any EOS with density and temperature as the natural variables.
+In the case of tabular EOS, an iterative inversion step may be required to find the density-energy state by iterating on temperature; there may also be a loss of accuracy in the derivatives depending on how they are calculated.

-Further, the density-energy derivatives may require inversion of EOS written in terms of density and temperature as their natural variables.
-In some cases, an iterative inversion step is required to find the density-energy state along with the derivative; there may also be a loss of accuracy in the derivatives depending on how they're calculated.
-In general, a density-temperature formulation seems to be more stable and performant.
+In general, the density-temperature formulation of the PTE solver seems to be more stable and performant and is usually preferrred to this formulation.

 In the code this is referred to as the ``PTESolverRhoU``.

 The Density-Temperature Formulation
 '''''''''''''''''''''''''''''''''''

-Another choice is to treat the temperature as an independent variable.
-Then the assumption of temperature equilibrium requires no additional equations, and the energy residual equation takes the form
+Another choice is to treat the temperature as an independent variable, requiring no additional equations.
+The energy residual equation then takes the form

 .. math::